Miles Doleac – Director

 Wesley Chance O’Mary – Festival Coordinator

 Wesley has been fascinated with filmmaking and acting since the age of two.
-He started making videos of skits he would write for his friends as birthday presents when he was five years old; with the help of his brother Austin, who always co-stared in his videos and short films.
-Wesley says his favorite thing about filmmaking, is that in film “Anything is Possible” and anything that has anything to do with electronics.
-At an early age, Wesley became obsessed with anything electronic.
-He believes the main reason for this obsession comes from his uncle, who has the same fascination with electronics.
+He started making videos of skits he would write for his friends as birthday presents when he was five years old; with the help of his brother Austin, who always co-starred in his videos and short films.
 Wesley started editing on “Windows Movie Maker” when he was eight years old.
 He later used Adobe Premiere Elements and instantly fell in love with it.
-He now has two companies in Hattiesburg where he lives, WCOfilms and WCOstudios, the latter of the two he produces multi-camera live events.
 Wesley quickly developed a fascination with digital effects.
 The idea of creating something from nothing and adding your own flavor to it intrigued him.
 Keeping a balance in design methods has always been tough for him, as he has always thought more scientifically about a project, than he has artistically.
 For this reason, Wesley often partners with other creative minds to help turn their visions into reality.
-He feels some of his best work is done when partnering with other filmmakers.
+He feels some of his best work is done when partnering with other filmmakers, as collaborative creation often reveals the best possible choices.
 Having worked in multiple departments in the film industry in both production and post, Wesley feels that a filmmaker should have a good understanding of what their crew must do, to make a film come to life.
-Some of the feature and short films that Wesley has been involved in are: Mississippi Lawman: Tex (Director), Cornbread Cosa Nostrav (Assistant Director) , Malicious (Assistant to Delro Lindo), Demons (Visual Effects Supervisor) and (Boom Op), Payment Received (DIT), Don’t Blink (Sound Mixer) and (Digital Compositor), The Legend of Zelda Oblivion Rising (Assistant Editor) and (Camera Op), Skywriting (Script Supervisor), Ancient Allen Questions: From UFOs to Extraterrestrial Visitation (Animator) , American Sasquatch Hunters: Bigfoot in America (Camera Op), G.I.
+Some of the feature and short films that Wesley has been involved in are: Hallowed Ground (Producer, 1st AD/UPM, “Fox King”, Visual Effects Supervisor), Handsome (1st AD), Ahura (Producer, Director of Photography, Editor), Mississippi Lawman: Tex (Director), Cornbread Cosa Nostra (1st AD) Malicious (Assistant to Delroy Lindo), Demons (Visual Effects Supervisor, Boom Op), Payment Received (DIT), Don’t Blink (Sound Mixer) and (Digital Compositor), The Legend of Zelda Oblivion Rising (Assistant Editor) and (Camera Op), Skywriting (Script Supervisor), Ancient Allen Questions: From UFOs to Extraterrestrial Visitation (Animator) , American Sasquatch Hunters: Bigfoot in America (Camera Op), G.I.
 Joe: Deception (fan feature) (Producer) and (Visual Effects), Cagin of Chrysaint (Special Effects) and (Digital Effects) , The Hollow (PA), as well as working on numerous commercials such as Adidas, Primos Hunting, and Farm Bureau FaveRates with Brett Favre (www.imdb.me/wesleyomary)